Instagram blocked in Russia, hitting crowds of individual entrepreneurs

 The Russian authorities blocked access to Instagram in the country on March 15 after they accused its parent company Meta of allowing hate speech against Russians, including the military, on its platforms, reports East-West Digital News (EWDN).

 Instagram now appears on a list of “restricted” online resources published by the authorities.
-Earlier this month Roskomnadzor, the Internet and telecom regulator, already blocked access to Facebook for alleged discriminations against Russian media.
+Earlier this month Roskomnadzor, the internet and telecom regulator, already blocked access to Facebook for alleged discriminations against Russian media.

 Twitter, which has also been blocked since late February, has launched a dedicated Tor onion service to allow users to bypass the restrictions.